 Chroma 4-tap and 2-tap filters for horizontal interpolation when cx=0 and cx>0, respectively, and 4-tap and 2-tap filters for vertical interpolation when cy=0 and cy>0, respectively.

-“d” and “c” depend on the difference between refined and non-refined MV.
+“d” and “c” in the equations depend on the difference between refined and non-refined MV.